 - How online stores can take advantage of new financial offerings

-If you think this can help you navigate your current situation, read on.
+If this can help you navigate your current situation, read on.

 First, What is the US Stimulus of 2020?